liaan/broadlink_ac_mqtt/README.md

 pip install pyyaml
 pip install PyCrypto
 ```
-1. copy sample_config.ym_ to config.yml under /settings folder or the data-dir you speified
+1. copy sample_config.yml to config.yml under /settings folder or the data-dir you speified
 2. Edit config to match your enviroment
 3. run ./monitor.py (or python monitor.py)